-The API supports four query parameters.
+The API supports five query parameters.
 The basic building block of queries is the

 search parameter.
 Use it to “filter” requests to the API by looking in specific fields for matches.
 Each endpoint has its own unique fields that can be searched.

 search: What to search for, in which fields.
 If you don’t specify a field to search, the API will search in every field.

 searchby the specified field in ascending or descending order by using the

 count: Count the number of unique values of a certain field, for all the records that matched the